noseka1/photo-gallery-query/README.md

 Query component

-his component requires the `photo-gallery-common` library.
+This component requires the `photo-gallery-common` library.
 Make sure you build that library first.

 You can build this project using: